V1xxenspr0ut/V1xxenspr0ut/README.md

-Heya! just call me vixxen, im just an average artist/animator,  i go by he/she , i preffer he though, I will animate/ make comics on my channel here and there, if you want, you can always stop by, but i think all my videos are cringe
+Heya! just call me vixxen, im just an average artist/animator,  I go by he/she , I preffer he though, I will animate/ make comics on my channel here and there, if you want, you can always stop by, but I think all my videos are cringe

-HUGE MULTISHIPPER (i dont like the weird ships)
+HUGE MULTISHIPPER (I dont like the weird ships)

-HIGHLY obsessed with dandysworld atm, (i cant stop)
+HIGHLY obsessed with dandysworld atm, (I can't stop)

-*link to my discord server for fans! i have 2 discord servers , one of them has my friends in it, YOU MUST BE 13+ TO JOIN THE DISCORD SERVER!
+*link to my discord server for fans!
+I have 2 discord servers , one of them has my friends in it, YOU MUST BE 13+ TO JOIN THE DISCORD SERVER!
-*LINK TO MY YOUTUBE CHANNEL, if you wanna visit you can
+*LINK TO MY YOUTUBE CHANNEL, if you wanna visit you can.

-*I TAKE REQUESTS! just dm me or comment on my youtube for a dandys world ship suggestion you want me to do, ill try respond as soon as possible if not busy.
+*I TAKE REQUESTS! just DM me or comment on my youtube for a dandys world ship suggestion you want me to do, i'll try respond as soon as possible if not busy.
+DM ME IF NEEDED, i'll respond if I can.

 INT :
-close friends
+*close friends

-I dont mind if  you do a c+h with me, as long as you're not weird
+*I dont mind if  you do a c+h with me, as long as you're not weird

+*multishippers

+*other artists/animators